Skip to content

 For individuals staking cryptocurrencies as part of their personal investment strategy, the rewards received from staking may be considered ordinary income subject to income tax.
 The fair market value of the tokens received at the time of receipt is included in the individual’s assessable income.

-Keep in mind, if the individual then disposes of their staking rewards later on in the future (either in exchange for another cryptocurrency or for fiat currency), they will also be subject to capital gains tax with the market value of the rewards at the time they were received forming the cost basis for the capital gains or loss.
+Keep in mind, if the individual then disposes of their staking rewards later on in the future (either in exchange for another cryptocurrency or for fiat currency), they will also be subject to capital gains tax with the market value of the rewards at the time they were received forming the cost basis for the capital gain or loss.

 Fictitious Example